TrainMan471/CrimeAPI/README.md

 For this project, my goal is/was to make a very simple website that makes an API to the FBI's offical crime database and then display that data in an HTML file users can access.
 So the requirements I chose were
-1)Retrieve data from an external API and display data in your app (such as with fetch() or with AJAX)
+1)Retrieve data from an external API and display data in your app (such as with fetch() or with AJAX) 2)Calculate and display data based on an external factor (ex: get the current date, and display how many days remaining until some event)